-- 6. Per the Graduate School, all the following steps must be completed before a student receives a final grade in COUC 990: - Student defends the dissertation - Student completes all edits the dissertation committee requests - Chair provides final approval - Student gets the dissertation professionally edited - Student uploads the dissertation to ProQuest through the libraryStudent forwards you the email they receive from the library confirming the dissertation manuscript was successfully uploaded to the library - Student posts a copy of the confirmation email in the CES Center - Chair posts the passing grade for COUC 990 (the grade should not be posted until steps 1-7 are completed - Chair emails the Ph.D.
-CES program director with the following information: - -Student name and LUID - -Chair name and LUID - -Reader names and LUID - -Semester - -Course
+Per the Graduate School, all the following steps must be completed before a student receives a final grade in COUC 990:

+- 1. Student defends the dissertation - 2.
+Student completes all edits the dissertation committee requests - 3.
+Chair provides final approval - 4.
+Student gets the dissertation professionally edited and posts the receipt in the CES Center - 5.
+Student uploads the dissertation to ProQuest through the library.
+Student forwards the email they receive from the library confirming that the dissertation manuscript was successfully uploaded to the library - 6.
+Student posts a copy of the confirmation email in the CES Center - 7.
+Chair posts the passing grade for COUC 990 (the grade should not be posted until steps 1-7 are completed - 8.
+Chair emails the Ph.D.
+CES program director with the following information: - A. Student name and LU ID - B. Chair name and LU ID - C. Reader names and LU ID